sourcegraph/about/handbook/engineering/hiring/software-engineer-engineering-tools.md

-# Software Engineer - Distribution
+# Software Engineer - Developer tools

-We are looking for software engineers who are passionate about and skilled at making software easy to build, deploy, configure, monitor, and debug.
-You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale [Sourcegraph.com](https://sourcegraph.com/search) (the largest Sourcegraph installation in the world).
-Read the [distribution team handbook documentation](../distribution/index.md) to learn more.
+We are looking for software engineers that are passionate about productivity and helping other be more productive.

 ## Qualifications

-- Solid understanding of how to use Docker and Kubernetes to deploy non-trivial applications to cloud platform providers (e.g., GCP, AWS).
-- Skilled at debugging distributed systems followed by designing and implementing solutions to those problems.
+- Experience with multiple programming languages, dependency management systems, and build systems.
+- You have experience with Docker and Kubernetes software development pipelines.
 - Ability to communicate clearly and empathetically, especially in writing and documentation.
 - Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.
-- Comfortable using Terraform (or similar infrastructure-as-code).
-- to build tooling and automation for deployments, CI, and internal dev tools.

 ## Nice-to-haves

 - Proficiency in Go.
-- Published blog posts and/or tech talks about your work.
 - Experience working on small high-performing teams, preferably tech startups.

 ## Learn more about us